jeel018makwana/Data-Analysis-Dashboard-using-Excel/README.md

 ##Questions(KPIs)

-compare the sales and orders using single chart which month got the highest sales and orders who purchased more men or women in 2022 what are different order status in 2022 list top 10 states contributing to the  sales relation between age and gender based on number of order which channel is ontributing to maximum sales highest selling category?
+-compare the sales and orders using single chart -which month got the highest sales and orders
+-who purchased more men or women in 2022
+-what are different order status in 2022
+-list top 10 states contributing to the  sales -relation between age and gender based on number of order -which channel is ontributing to maximum sales -highest selling category?
-Category Vs Quantity- comparision
+-Category Vs Quantity- comparision

 dashboa<rd Interaction <a href="https://github.com/jeel018makwana/Data-Analysis-Dashboard-using-Excel/blob/main/Style%20Store%20Dashboard%20img.png">View Dashboard</a>